GoogleCloudPlatform/professional-services/examples/dataflow-data-generator/README.md

 # Data Generator
-This directory shows a series of pipelines used to generate data in GCS for demos.
+This directory shows a series of pipelines used to generate data in GCS or BigQueryfor demos.
-The intention is for this pipeline to be a tool for partners, customers and SCEs who want to create a dummy dataset that looks like the schema of their actual data in order to run some queries in BigQuery to see how much data is scanned for cost estimates.
-This can be used in scenarios where there are hurdles to get over in migrating actual data to BigQuery to unblock integration tests and downstream development, or estimate query performance.
+The intention for these pipelines are to be a tool for partners, customers and SCEs who want to create a dummy dataset that looks like the schema of their actual data in order to run some queries in BigQuery.

-This repo contains three pipelines which serve different use cases.
+There are two different types of use cases for this kind of tool which we refer to throughout this doc as follows:
+ - Pretty:
+    - Human readable / queryable data.
+    - This can be used in scenarios where there are hurdles to get over in migrating actual data to BigQuery  to unblock integration tests and downstream development.
+    - Generate joinable schemas for < 1 Billion distinct keys
+    - Generates data from just a schema
+    - Numeric columns trend upwards based on a `date` field if it exists.
+ - Performant:
+    - Prioritizes speed and distribution matching of human readable data (ie. random strings rather than random sentences w/ english words)
+    - Match the distribution of keys in a dataset to benchmark join performance
+    - Generate joinable schemas on a larger scale.
+    - Generates data based on a schema and a histogram table containing the desired distribution of data across the key columns

+## Pretty Data Generation
 These pipelines are a great place to get started when you only have a customer's schema and do not have a requirement for your generated dataset to have similar distribution to the source dataset (this is required for accurately capturing query performance).